Frequently Asked Questions

-If you are new to Student Health Services you will fill out some paperwork (Our intake forms are here), or you can come by to complete a new patient chart.
-Once we have your completed forms, we will schedule your first appointment.
-If your chart is ready and it isn't your first time, just call or visit our office.
+If you are new to Student Health Services you may need to fill out some paperwork online, or you can come by to complete a new patient chart.
+Once we have your completed forms, you can schedule your first appointment.
+If your chart is ready and it isn't your first time, just use the student health portal or visit our office to schedule your appointment.
 We'll be here to help you.

 Click here to schedule an appointment with a nurse or a therapist.